HumanCompatibleAI/ranking-challenge/docs/api_reference.md

 Fields

 - `id`: A unique ID for this post.
 This can be a platform-generated ID, or you can generate it.
-It just needs to be unique.
+It just needs to be unique, and must not contain PII.
+A GUID is fine.
 - `url`: The full URL for the content item.

 At present, we expect content item insertion to only work for posts.
 If you need to be able to insert comments as well, talk to us.